vicch/iow/README.md

     Use "[]" to wrap word(s) to translate.
 Example: "Translate this [word]."
 ```

-Set up API key and default settings on first execution:
+It will ask you to set up API key and default settings on first execution:
 ```sh
 $ iow
 Google API Key: [API key]